ruggeri/tech-notes/randos/automotive/brakes.md

 used to use drum brakes at the rear, but that is no longer the case.

 Medium sized bikes and larger will typically have two rotors at the front, and one in the back.
+Why more at the front?
+Because with heavy braking, load will transfer to the front.
+More traction at the front means more braking can be done there.

 Hydraulic brakes are superior to cable actuation because there is less frictional loss, and better feel.